 Simulation Results

 Adhesion forces at different air gaps were investigated to study the effect of air gap on the adhesion force as shown in Fig. 11.
-The adhesion force was 425 N at air gap of 12 mm which is very close to the experimental results.
+The adhesion force was experimentally validated at an air gap of 12 mm which is very close to the force of 425 N predicted by the simulation at this air gap.
 According to the design of the robot the air gap has been selected to be 12 mm so that it can carry the required payload.